A Possible Same-Sex Intercourse Scene from Ancient Egypt – The Erotic Ostracon

 - A Homoerotic Plot in Ancient Egyptian Literature: Pharaoh Pepi II Neferkare and General Sasenet

-- A Possible Scene of Same-Sex Intercourse from Ancient Egypt — The Love Ostracon
+- A Possible Same-Sex Intercourse Scene from Ancient Egypt – The Erotic Ostracon